tinachelwanii/tinachelwanii/README.md

 </p>

 ### 🙋‍♂️ About Me
-- 👩‍🎓 I'm a sophomore at **Vellore Institute of Technology Bhopal studying Computer Science**
+- 👩‍🎓 I'm an engineering student at **Vellore Institute of Technology Bhopal studying Computer Science**

 - 🔭 I’m looking to contribute to **Open Source**